ziatdinovmax/gpax/README.md

 # gpax
-A simple package for Gaussian processes based on NumPyro and JAX.
+Gaussian processes in NumPyro and JAX.

 Work in progres...